- The Fun Things To Do

 Rating 8.5, Prices start from $51 for Double room

-Situated at the oceanfront, Blue Star Dive and Resort features breathtaking views of the sea against the horizon.
-It offers an outdoor swimming pool with a hot tub.
+Situated at the oceanfront, Blue Star Dive and Resort offers an outdoor swimming pool with a hot tub.
 Free Wi-Fi is available in its public areas.

-Featuring a private balcony with seating area, guest rooms are equipped with an electric kettle, personal safe, wardrobe and a minibar.
+Featuring a private balcony with seating area, guest rooms are equipped with a personal safe.
 En suite bathrooms come with shower facilities.

 Water to Forest Ecolodge

 Rating 9.3, Prices start from $30 for Double room

 Located in Loboc, Water to Forest Ecolodge features a garden.
 And a terrace and a shared lounge, as well as free WiFi.

 The rooms are equipped with a terrace with views of the river.
 With a private bathroom fitted with a bidet.
 And rooms at the bed and breakfast also feature a garden view.